hsidb/data-science/README.md

 Important data sets are on the Nielsen server.

 # Dulux/Yates sales forecast model: The sales data from Bunnings showed the key driver for sales volume is weather.
-But which wether featrue for which product or region in AUS?
+But what kind of weather for what product in which region in AUS?

  prepare the data: